In a Nutshell

 How FedRateWatch Compares

-FedRateWatch is an excellent choice for current homeowners looking to refinance or new homebuyers who want to get the best rates possible on their new home mortgage loan.
+FedRateWatch is an excellent choice for current homeowners looking to refinance or new homebuyers who want to get the most favorable rates possible on their new home mortgage loan.
 An easy and free comparison tool, FedRateWatch provides consumers with a fast and efficient way to compare multiple rate quotes at the same time.

 Q: Who should refinance their mortgage?